Loading…

 A practical decision framework for choosing AI tools for business in 2026 — covering selection criteria, build vs buy, and a tooling shortlist.

-Choosing AI tools for business in 2026 is less about finding the smartest model and more about finding the tool that fits your workflow, your data, and your team's actual habits.
-The AI market has matured to the point where most popular tools are technically capable — the differentiator is fit, not raw intelligence.
+Here's the good news: most popular tools are now technically capable, so this is less about finding the smartest model and more about finding the one that fits your workflow, your data, and your team's actual habits.
+The differentiator is fit, not raw intelligence.
 This pillar walks through a decision framework for AI tool selection, then links out to deeper guides on each major category.

 The single most common mistake we see at Waymouth Tech is teams shopping for AI tools before they have a clear picture of the workflow they want to improve.
 A tool is a means to an end.
 If you cannot describe in one sentence what task it will replace or accelerate, you are not ready to buy.